How Tezos Staking Works

 Learn how easy it is to stake with Tezos.

-Delegating lowers the barriers of entry to participate in staking for the average user.
-While bakers receive higher rewards for staking, they also pay for hosting and maintaining node infrastructure, and risk having their funds seized for poor performance.
+Delegating lowers the entry barriers to participating in staking for the average user.
+While bakers receive higher rewards for staking, they also pay for hosting and maintaining node infrastructure and risk having their funds seized for poor performance.

 Tezos Staking Rewards

-Staking rewards incentivize participation in the blockchain’s consensus mechanism.
+Staking rewards incentivizes participation in the blockchain’s consensus mechanism.
 It also offsets the impact of inflation on users’ funds.
-As token holders receive assets in reward for staking, their holdings increase in line with network inflation, as more assets are added to the overall circulating supply.
+As token holders receive assets in reward for staking, their holdings increase in line with network inflation as more assets are added to the overall circulating supply.

 What makes a good validator?

-Good bakers are those who perform well consistently, put up a healthy security deposit and contribute to the health of the network.
+Good bakers perform consistently, put up a healthy security deposit, and contribute to the network's health.
 Here is an outline of the key considerations for what makes a good validator:

-• Capacity: Bakers have a capacity of how many coins they can accept.
-A baker is ‘over-delegated’ when the delegated coins go beyond the limit of what they have set.
+- Capacity: Bakers have a capacity of how many coins they can accept.
+A baker is ‘over-delegated’ when the delegated coins go beyond their set limit.

 Delegating funds is risk-free, as the tokens are never locked or frozen.
-This is because a token owner simply delegates their right for a baker to mint blocks on their behalf, rather than sending the funds themselves.
-For delegators, it is important to be vigilant about bakers not paying rewards.
-This is because rewards are not automatically distributed by the protocol itself, but rather by the bakers.
-However, such behavior is quickly identified by the community, and delegators can easily switch to a better baker which doesn’t misbehave.
+This is because token owners delegate their right for a baker to mint blocks on their behalf rather than sending the funds themselves.
+For delegators, being vigilant about bakers not paying rewards is important.
+This is because rewards are not automatically distributed by the protocol but by the bakers.
+However, the community quickly identifies such behavior, and delegators can easily switch to a better baker who doesn’t misbehave.

 The network is alerted of bad behavior with accusations.
-These can be made by a baker if they discover two endorsements have been made for the same slot, or if a delegate has created two blocks for the same height.
+A baker can make these if they discovers two endorsements have been made for the same slot or if a delegate has created two blocks for the same height.
 An accusation forfeits the safety deposit and reward of the delegator or endorser at that point in the cycle.

 Validator Requirements